 Why we love this recipe

 There is nothing more classic than a good old Lemon Curd - and it's a classic for a good reason: it is simply delicious and extremely versatile!

 I know it is tempting to just grab a jar from your supermarket but you will be amazed at how quick and easy it is to make at home.
-All you need is 4 ingredients, a pot and a whisk.
+Just like when making Orange Curd, you only need 4 ingredients, a pot and a whisk to make this recipe.

 Making lemon curd from scratch is also such a great way to control the level of sweetness and sourness and make sure it fits your taste.
 I personally like it super tangy (it is lemon, after all!), so this low sugar version is perfect for me!